Derecho Recovery Resources

 - For additional information, call toll-free 1-877-347-5678.
 To apply, visit the Iowa Department of Human Services website.

-A number of organizations across the state are providing food assistance to Iowans impacted by the derecho.
+Organizations across the state are providing food assistance to Iowans impacted by the derecho.
 To see an up-to-date list of active food pantries and locations serving hot meals, visit the Iowa.gov website.

 Iowans who lost their homes to the derecho and have been displaced should call the State Helpline Center at 2-1-1, or toll free at 1-800-244-7431 to receive information regarding available assistance.